Pedro Borbón: Major League career

 Borbón made his Major League debut on April 9, 1969, for the California Angels in a 7–3 home win over the Seattle Pilots.
 He entered the game in the fifth inning in relief of Andy Messersmith, hurling three scoreless innings with two strikeouts and allowing only two hits as he also earned his first career win.
 He pitched a total of 22 games for the Angels that season, with a record of 2–3 with a 6.15 earned run average.

 In November 1969 he was part of a five-player trade that sent him to the Cincinnati Reds.
 He proved to be one of the most effective and durable relievers in baseball for the Big Red Machine; he was in the top five in the National League in games pitched in six consecutive seasons from 1972 to 1977.
 He pitched at least 121 innings in each of those six seasons, and was part of a tandem of reliable Reds relievers along with Clay Carroll (who was with the Reds through the 1976 season).
 No National League pitcher appeared in more games from 1970 to 1978 than Borbón.
 Borbón and Carroll, along with relievers Wayne Granger, Will McEnaney, and Rawly Eastwick, anchored a bullpen that enabled Reds manager Sparky Anderson to change pitchers frequently, earning him the nickname "Captain Hook."

 Of Borbón, Reds teammate Baseball Hall of Famer Tony Pérez said, "He may have been the most critical part of that great bullpen because he was such a rubber arm.
 He'd give two, three innings – whatever you needed.
 He could pitch every night.
 And he wasn't intimidated by anything.
 I always enjoyed his company on and off the field.
 He was a great guy."

 Borbón also excelled in the postseason.
-In four National League Championship Series, he was 1–0 with a 1.26 ERA in 10 games, of which he finished seven.
-He was especially effective in the 1976 National League Championship Series, pitching 41/3 scoreless innings of relief in a three-game Reds' sweep.
+In four National League Championship Series (NLCS), he was 1–0 with a 1.26 ERA in 10 games, of which he finished seven.
+He was especially effective in the 1976 NLCS, pitching 41/3 scoreless innings of relief in a three-game Reds' sweep.
 He also pitched well in three World Series, pitching 10 games and going 0–1 with a 3.86 ERA as the Reds were world champions in 1975 and 1976.